jerocallejas/starter-academic/content/publication/smarthphone/index.md

 publication: "Job Market Paper"
 publication_short: ""

-abstract: With the aim to encourage domestic mobile handset production, the Indian Government planned to impose tariffs on imported mobile phone components.
-I evaluate the welfare consequences of this policy by computing the consumer surplus as well as the producer surplus changes due to the policy.
-To this end, I implement a structural model of India's mobile phone market where firms can endogenously decide production location, product set, and prices and evaluate the effects of the policy in the counterfactual world.
-The results suggest that the continuation of this policy will  lead to large-scale production relocation, products exiting the market, and price increases leading to a drop in consumer surplus.
+abstract: This paper studies the unintended welfare consequences of industrial policies designed to encourage domestic production in the context of developing countries.
+We explore the case of the Indian mobile handset industry, where the Indian government proposed new tariffs on imported ready-to-use mobile handsets and handset components in 2017 to encourage domestic mobile phone production, which was later stalled.
+We develop and estimate a structural model of India’s mobile phone handset industry by allowing firms to endogenously decide supply chain alternatives, product sets, and prices.
+Our counterfactual simulations suggest that the continuation of the proposed policy would have resulted in firms lowering investments in the supply chain within India, defeating the policy’s goal.
+Additionally, the exit of products from the market and price increase due to lower competition would lead to a drop in consumer surplus.
 # Summary.
 An optional shortened abstract.
 summary: ""